Engineering Student Services Team

-For additional information on assigned Faculty Advisors please see the CPE Faculty Advising Page.
+For additional information on assigned Faculty Advisors please see the EE Faculty Advising Page.

 As curriculum changes between different catalog years, you may question what courses automatically transfer between catalogs.
 The following changes below apply to EE majors only and a petition will not be required.

 AND 1 additional unit of Technical Electives or 1 additional unit of Engineering Support Electives

 1 additional Technical Elective unit or 1 additional Engineering Support Elective